Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media: Discussion

 \section{Discussion}

-This work presents large-scale simulations based on an epidemic model that accounts for a subpopulation of misinformed individuals, informed by real-world data.
-Such an approach answers calls from the literature to anchor models in empirical data\cite{Bedson2021Jul, Sooknanan2020Jul}, allowing us to explore realistic potential outcomes.
-While we know that exposure to online health misinformation is associated with risky behaviors such as vaccine hesitancy and refusal\cite{Pierri2022Apr}, our model further links these behaviors by a misinformed population to an accelerated spread of disease.

-By deriving the mean-field system of equations for the novel SMIR model and exploring its dynamics, we demonstrate how the risky behaviors of misinformed individuals can adversely impact those following public health guidelines, worsening outcomes for the entire population.
-Additionally, increasing homophily can benefit the overall population by protecting ordinary citizens; however, it may also lead to higher infection rates within the misinformed subpopulation.
+Exposure to online health misinformation is associated with risky behaviors such as vaccine hesitancy and refusal\cite{Pierri2022Apr}.
+There is also experimental evidence suggesting a causal link\cite{loomba2021misinfo, Thaker2021, Allen2023Oct}.
+While one study found no evidence that misinformation reduces intent to vaccinate, the authors report that they did not have sufficient power to detect small effects\cite{Porter2023Mar}.
+Assuming an association exists between exposure to health misinformation on one particular social media platform and risky behaviors, this work uses large-scale epidemic simulations to further link the behaviors of misinformed individuals to an accelerated spread of disease.
+Our model is anchored in empirical data\cite{Bedson2021Jul, Sooknanan2020Jul} to explore potential outcomes.

-Agent-based simulations of the SMIR model let us study the epidemic on empirically calibrated contact networks, which provide more realistic scenarios compared to the mean-field approach.
-The model estimates that, in the worst-case scenario, a heavily misinformed population can amplify the peak of the infection by a factor of six and accelerate it by two weeks.
+Agent-based simulations of the SMIR model let us study the epidemic on empirically calibrated contact networks.
+By comparing a worst-case scenario, in which individuals become misinformed after a single exposure to low-credibility content, to a best-case scenario where the population is highly resilient to misinformation, the model estimates that the peak of the infection is amplified by a factor of six and accelerated by two weeks.
 This would result in an additional 14\% of the population becoming infected --- nearly 47 million Americans based on recent U.S. Census data\cite{UScensusPopClock}.
 The corresponding price tag of vaccine misinformation would be over \$143B, using estimated health care costs associated with COVID-19 in the U.S.\cite{doi:10.1377/hlthaff.2020.00426}.

-These results provide an alarming quantitative bound on the harm of exposure to online vaccine misinformation.
+While these figures are based on extreme scenarios, they represent an alarming bound on the harm of exposure to online vaccine misinformation.
 They should provide public health authorities as well as social media platforms with heightened motivation to curb vaccine misinformation, despite the difficulties posed by social media design\cite{doi:10.1126/sciadv.adh2132}.